Frequently Asked Questions

 What is the cost to attend the Institute?

 $99.
 Financial assistance is available.
 Cost covers room and board, books, supplies, daily trip fees, and transportation.

-Voluntary donations are also welcomed; they may be sent to the Institute to help to maintain programing in future years.
+Voluntary donations are also welcomed; they may be sent to the Institute to help to maintain programming in future years.

 Are the venues in Essex County, accessible to public transportation?